 Embracing Remote Work: Insights from Hollywood to the Corporate World

-Steven Puri shares his perspective from Hollywood, having worked on and influenced major film franchises, including Star Trek, Die Hard, and Transformers.
-He explains how the film industry has long adopted a hybrid model, incorporating remote work into a creative process.
-This experience has equipped him with valuable insights into leading remote teams effectively.
+Steven Puri shares his perspective from Hollywood.
+Having worked on major film franchises, including Star Trek, Die Hard, and Transformers.
+He explains how the film industry has adopted a hybrid model.
+Incorporating remote work into their creative process.
+His experience has equipped him with valuable insights into leading remote teams.

 The Power of Flow States